dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 So next we will go ahead and check the observed input files.
 OBS_GRID_STAT_INPUT_DIR  is the same as FCST_GRID_STAT_INPUT_DIR.
 So we will copy/paste.

 (*Type /d1/projects/METplus/METplus_Data/model_applications/convection_allowing_models/brightness_temperature*)

-However in this case, the observed input template is given as year_month_day_141.
+However, in this case, the observed input template is given as year_month_day_141.

 (*Type 2019_05_211_141*)

 So that's the second directory listed here.
 Inside this directory we see